rhnkl/SolarSpammer/README.md

 ###### Lenth of suffix
 This is the length of the randomized characters after the starting string.
 For example, in the case we used earlier
-> Lol get spammed m!L7KtL$iUjXM&Lt&nvB
+> Lol get spammed {m!L7KtL$iUjXM&Lt&nvB}

 m!L7KtL$iUjXM&Lt&nvB would be the suffix.
 The length of this one happens to be 20.

 ###### Other features of this tab
 Nothing much, pretty much just the "minutes left" thing.
-It's done with ooooo fancy math equation ooooooo

 ###### Randomize time
 This option will enable time randomization.
 What it does is every time a message is sent, it picks a random length to wait unil the next message (between 0.5s and 2s) Simple, and can sometimes prevent autobans from more advanced discord bots, maybe?
 You can modify it if you want the gap to be bigger, but i'll just keep this for now.